 Within this relatively short period of time, American Express National Bank has racked up over $78 billion in consumer deposits.

-Their current deposit suite consists of a personal high yield savings account and seven standard term CDs (certificates of deposit).
-The personal savings account comes with an APY that consistently places within the top yields from FDIC-insured, online banks with nationwide acceptance.
+Their current deposit account suite consists of a personal high yield savings account and 7 standard term CDs (certificates of deposit).

 To learn more, read our complete review of their personal savings account and certificate of deposit products below.